zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 ## Infrastructure as Code (IaC)

 All infrastructure is declaratively provisioned using Terraform.
 Workspaces (`dev`, `stg`, `prd`) isolate environments, with deployments automated via GitHub Actions.
-Modules are parameterized to maximize reuse, and remote state is managed through S3 with locking via DynamoDB.
+Modules are parameterized to maximize reuse, and remote state with locking is managed through S3.

 Security follows the principle of least privilege: IAM roles are scoped tightly, environment-specific credentials are stored in AWS SSM Parameter Store, and ECR repositories are bootstrapped for container reuse.